 The capital structure of the Establishment consists of equity funds as presented in the statement of financial position.
-Debt comprises total amounts owing to third parties, net of cash and cash equivalents.
+Debt comprises total amounts owing to third parties and a related party, net of cash and cash equivalents.

-22. FINANCIAL RISK MANAGEMENT
+24. FINANCIAL RISK MANAGEMENT